agnieszka-web/School_District_Analysis/README.md

 How does replacing the ninth-grade scores affect the following:

-Math and reading scores by grade
+# Math and reading scores by grade:

 # Scores by school spending:
 School spending increased after taking the Nan from Thomas High School.